jenssegers/laravel-ab/README.md

 Get the list of goals.

+**AB::hasExperiments()**

+Return true if has more than 1 experiment into table "experiments".

+**AB::currentExperiment()**

+Return the name of the current session experiment.

 Advanced
 --------

-Edited and exported to Laravel 5 by @rafelsanso
+Edited and exported to Laravel 5.1 by @rafelsanso